eamanola/empty-backend/README.md

 ### development

-create an app.js, that extends lib/app.js, and point src/index.js to the module.
+create an app.js, that extends lib/app.js, and point src/index.js to the module. add your routes the and implementations there.

-add your routes the and implementations there.
+see example/app.js

 ### env